BielRoig/hfeb-guide/content/docs/matchup-spread/ponza.md

 - **Pyroblast**;
 - additional sweepers like Pyroclasm;
 - **Tormod's Crypt**;
-- **Naturalize** or other ways to break Survival;
+- **Naturalize** or other ways to break Survival.
-- additional cards against your small creatures.

 Cabal Therapy calls are often more straightforward against RG.
-If you know Naturalize is the main way they can break Survival, naming Naturalize becomes a very clear line.
+Since Naturalize is the main way they can break Survival, naming Naturalize becomes a very clear line.

 #### GW